-Taking picture of breastfeeding mother in public to be made illegal in England and Wales
+Taking pictures of breastfeeding mothers in public to be made illegal in England and Wales

 Justice Secretary Dominic Raab said the move would stop women being "pestered, whether it's for self-gratification or for harassment purposes".

-Campaigners welcomed the decision, saying it would support mothers in their daily lives.
+Campaigners welcomed the decision, saying it would stop mothers being harassed in their daily lives.

 The law will form part of the the Police, Crime, Sentencing and Courts Bill going through Parliament.